This 'How To Abseil' article is part of the book - Trad Climbing Basics.

 For most abseils, it's wise to backup with a prusik knot.
 A correctly tied prusik will autolock if you let go of the ropes.

 Wrap the prusik around both ropes a few times and then clip the ends together with a screwgate carabiner.
 More wraps will create more friction around the ropes, though four wraps are generally enough.
-Pull the knot tight, make sure it is neat and the double fisherman’s knot is away from the ropes.
+Pull the knot tight, make sure it is neat and the double fisherman’s bend is away from the ropes.

 Clip the prusik to your leg loop.
 The prusik will slide down the ropes if you hold it close to your leg loop and lock around the ropes if you let go.
 Test this before you abseil.